UPCOMING EVENTS:

 November 2024

-Join us for a special event presented by the Freeport Historical Society.
-Our own, John Mann will be discussing who the Ulster-Scots were and why they came to Maine.
-Further, he will be looking at the various archeological work and finds that give us insights into this fascinating history.
+November 23rd saw a standing room only audience for the first public report on MUSP's archaeological work "Uncovering the lost Ulster-Scots settlement at Flying Point."
+Our own, John Mann discussed who the Ulster-Scots were, why they came to Maine, and reviewed the various archeological work and finds that give us insights into this fascinating history.

 September 2024